Resources

 How to Deliver Pix4D and Metashape Data to Clients

-Pix4D and Metashape produce excellent outputs.
-Delivering them professionally to clients is a different problem.
-Here's the workflow.
+Pix4D and Metashape produce accurate point clouds and orthomosaics, but delivering them to clients is a different problem.
+Here is the professional workflow.

 May 19, 2026